| |

 of Crown Lands, and ask that Dublin well be handed over to council.

-there was serious deficiency each year; it was decided to increase charges
+that there was serious deficiency each year; it was decided to increase

-per head per week for residents' cattle; 3s.
-6d. per thousand for sheep,
+and 4d, per head per week for residents' cattle; 3s.
+6d. per thousand

-and Government prices for all travelling stock, Mr. R. Carrier was appointed
+for sheep, and Government prices for all travelling stock, Mr. R. Carrier

 The importance of wells and artesian bores as first aids to development

-Water Conversation Department to provide a supply of water on stock routes
+by Water Conversation Department to provide a supply of water on stock

-and at various centres.
-What has been done and what is now being done
+routes and at various centres.
+What has been done and what is now being

-we are now able to set out.
-In the following we first give the locality,
+done we are now able to set out.
+In the following we first give the

-then the depth of the well, and the remarks refer to the quality of the
+locality, then the depth of the well, and the remarks refer to the quality

 C. Lindsay said he had been located on the boundary of Dublin and Grace